mistu7debnath/study-planner/README.md

 🚧 planner page, and authentication features will be added in future updates.
 ---

-## 🛠️ Technologies Used here:
+## 🛠️ Technologies Used

 - HTML5 – Structure
-- CSS3 – Styling and layout
+- CSS3 – Styling and responsiveness
 - JavaScript – Interactivity

 ---